thearn/pandemic/readme.md

 MDAO-Based Pandemic Countermeasure Optimization
 ========================================================

 A Python-based set of tools for pandemic modeling with analytic derivatives, which allows for the numerical optimization of infectious disease mitigation techniques (social distancing, etc.).
 The aim is to provide a set of tools to help inform or derive localized policy decisions relating to the spread of illnesses such as COVID-19.
 This will include prognostics of infection magnitude and health care service capacity planning.

+By adapting methods of optimizing large systems of coupled dynamical multidisciplinary systems commonly used in aerospace to the study of infectious diseases, we hope to introduce a novel analysis capability.

+Developed using the dynamical systems optimization framework [Dymos](https://openmdao.github.io/dymos/), within the [OpenMDAO](https://openmdao.org/) Multidisciplinary Analysis and Optimization environment.

-NOTE: We are by no means infectious disease experts, but rather pracitioners of numerical optimization and simulation of multidisciplinary systems.
+NOTE: We are by no means infectious disease experts, but rather pracitioners of numerical optimization and multidisciplinary systems analysis.

 Background
 ===========